jingweimo/academic-kickstart/content/post/PoultryImagingReport/Index.md

 subtitle:

 # Summary for listings and search engines
-summary: Read the reports here: https://www.msstate.edu/newsroom/article/2022/09/making-grade-msu-scientists-apply-high-resolution-imaging-technology and https://www.wattagnet.com/articles/46075-fruit-imaging-approach-could-detect-poultry-meat-myopathies
+summary: "Read the reports here: https://www.msstate.edu/newsroom/article/2022/09/making-grade-msu-scientists-apply-high-resolution-imaging-technology and https://www.wattagnet.com/articles/46075-fruit-imaging-approach-could-detect-poultry-meat-myopathies"

 # Link this post with a project
 projects: []